Rational Emotive Behavioral Therapy (REBT) for Addiction

-The process of REBT works by essentially realigning patients’ inherent line of thinking in order to dissuade them of the deeply ingrained belief that irrational beliefs are a representation or reality.
+The process of REBT works by essentially realigning patients’ inherent line of thinking in order to dissuade them of the deeply ingrained belief that irrational beliefs are a representation of reality.
 It is a deeply scientific and experiential therapy that encourages participants to test the theories and behavioral coping mechanisms developed during therapy sessions, as well as challenging their rationale in both therapy sessions and real-world situations.
-They learn to do this by self-observation of the connection between their thoughts, feelings, and behaviors, and then challenging the reality of their thoughts and beliefs on an ongoing basis.
+They learn to do this by self-observation of the connection between their thoughts, feelings, and behaviors and then challenging the reality of their thoughts and beliefs on an ongoing basis.
 REBT mitigates the toxic and dysfunctional absolutism that leads patients toward negative patterns of emotion and subsequent mental health and self-harm.

-The fundamental aim of REBT is to get participants to recognize irrational, unrealistic, and negative thinking; identify how these thoughts have negatively impacted their lives; and develop behavioral skills to correct this line of thinking and achieve balanced mental health.
+The fundamental aim of REBT is to get participants to recognize irrational, unrealistic, and negative thinking; identify how these thoughts have negatively impacted their lives, and develop behavioral skills to correct this line of thinking and achieve balanced mental health.

 Some of the immediate and long-term behavioral benefits include but are not limited to:

-One of the primary advantages of REBT is that it’s a short-term clinical therapy that very much encourages independent practice.
+One of the primary advantages of REBT is that it’s a short-term clinical therapy that very much encourages the independent practice.